2022 Senior Open Championship: Final results

 53-year-old Darren Clarke birdied the par-5 final hole to win by a stroke and became the fourth man to win both The Open Championship and The Senior Open Championship, joining Gary Player, Bob Charles and Tom Watson.
-When the last group of Clarke and Paul Broadhurst had five holes to go at 6 p.m. local time, play was suspended due to heavy rain and resumed at 8 p.m.
+When the last group of Clarke and Paul Broadhurst had five holes to go at 6 p.m., play was suspended due to heavy rain and resumed at 8 p.m.